“Infinite endless labor makes the masterpiece”

 At Century Studios, reproductions of Tiffany lamps are made using the methods and techniques employed by Tiffany Studios at the beginning of the 20th Century.
 Floral lamp patterns were created and executed by a team of women at Tiffany Studios under the direct supervision of Louis Comfort Tiffany himself, while the simpler geometric shades, considered more masculine, were created by men at the Studios’ foundry location.

 Each lamp created at Century Studios is completely crafted by hand.
 Shade patterns range from small geometric designs to large intricate floral lamps, which can have as many as 2000 individual pieces of glass.
 Production time to complete a single shade will vary from 30 to 300 hours, depending on the complexity of the design.
 Century Studios lamps are created with the same care and attention to detail as the Tiffany originals and are sure to become treasured heirlooms to be passed down to future generations.

-Measurements are taken and a form is created which is the same size and shape as the inside of the original Tiffany shade.
+Measurements are taken and a form is created which is the same size and shape as the original Tiffany shade.
 Tiffany Studios created prospective new forms in plaster.
 Once a shape and pattern were approved, the lamp form was turned in wood.
 Wooden forms are heavy, problematic to store, and because of their weight, are difficult to work with.
-A number of Tiffany-accurate forms made of fiberglass are available commercially to todays lamp artist.
-At Century Studios, we also create our own Tiffany-accurate forms in fiberglass.
+A number of Tiffany-accurate forms made of fiberglass are available commercially to today’s lamp artist.
+At Century Studios, we also create our own forms.